Robert Williamson Steele: Territorial Governor

-The end of the Territory of Jefferson
+End of the Territory of Jefferson

 On November 6, 1860, Abraham Lincoln won the U.S. presidential election, which precipitated the secession of seven slave states and the formation of the Confederate States of America.
 This ended any chance for federal endorsement of the Territory of Jefferson.
 Furthermore, as a staunch pro-Union Democrat and vocal opponent of both Lincoln and the Republican Party, R.W.
 Steele also became a pariah.

 On January 26, 1861, the United States Congress passed a bill organizing the Territory of Colorado.
 It was signed into law by U.S. President James Buchanan two days later on January 28, 1861.
 On June 6, 1861, Governor Steele issued a proclamation disbanding the Territory of Jefferson and urging all residents to abide by the laws governing the United States.

 Later years

 In 1862, Steele moved to Gilpin County, Colorado; in 1863 he moved again, first to Empire and then to Georgetown.
+In the fall of 1864 he opened the August Belmont, the first paying silver mine in Clear Creek County.
 In 1865, he reluctantly returned to Iowa.
 Just two years later, he returned to Georgetown.
 The one-time governor spent his last years in Colorado Springs, where he died on February 7, 1901, almost a month after his 81st birthday.
-He is buried in Evergreen Cemetery in Colorado Springs.

 Legacy

 Steele has been called the Father of Colorado for his tireless efforts to develop the then frontier region.
-His 1867 home survives and is on the National Register of Historic Places.
+His 1867 home in Mt.
+Vernon, Colorado survives and is on the National Register of Historic Places.